CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Setup-post-cluster-deployment.md

 ./gcluster destroy af3-slurm --only cluster --auto-approve
 ```

-After tearing down the cluster, you can safely update `af3-slurm-deployment.yaml` with the required notebook settings on the next step.
+After tearing down the cluster, you can safely update `af3-slurm-deployment.yaml` with the necessary notebook settings.
+The next section explains how to make these updates.

 ## Deploying a Jupyter Notebook for AlphaFold